 Even if you're familiar with treadmills from the gym, read instructions carefully as there may be some important differences from the machines you're used to.

 Stay safe while cutting calories with our top treadmill tips:

-Retailers and gym equipment chosen based on popular UK search terms and availability.
-Prices correct as of October 2020 and obtained from manufacturer's own website where possible; otherwise, obtained from third-party retailers listed on Google Shopping.
+Retailers and gym equipment chosen based on popular UK search terms and availability; we've only selected models from brands that achieved decent scores in our survey.
+Prices correct as of December 2021 and obtained from manufacturer's own website where possible; otherwise, obtained from third-party retailers listed on Google Shopping.